- First Name

 - About Me

-Her current book, The Woman as Slave in Nineteenth-Century American Social Movements (Palgrave Macmillan), is currently in press with “Palgrave Studies in the History of Social Movements.”
+Her first book, The Woman as Slave in Nineteenth-Century American Social Movements (Palgrave Macmillan, 2019), has recently appeared with “Palgrave Studies in the History of Social Movements.”

 Currently, Ana is a Postdoctoral Research Fellow in the International Studies Group at the University of the Free State in South Africa.
 Between 2014 and 2015, she was a Visiting Scholar in the Gender, Sexuality, and Women’s Studies Program at the University of Pittsburgh, and was then awarded her Ph.D. from The University of Queensland in 2015.